 CAPRI allows for modular applications as e.g. regional supply models for a specific Member State may be run at fixed exogenous prices without any market module.
-The farm type model layer may be switched ON or OFF.
-Equally, the model may be used in a comparative-static or recursive-dynamic fashion.
+The farm type model layer may be switched ON or OFF

 Post-model analysis includes the calculation of different income indicators as variable costs, revenues, gross margins, etc., both for individual production activities as for regions, according to the methodology of the EAA.
 A welfare analysis at Member State level, or globally, at country or country block level, covers agricultural profits, tariff revenues, outlays for domestic supports and the money metric measure to capture welfare effects on consumers.
 Outlays under the first pillar of the CAP are modelled in very high detail.
 Environmental indicators cover NPK balances and output of climate relevant gases according the guidelines of the Intergovernmental Panel on Climate Change (IPCC).
 Model results are presented as interactive maps and as thematic interactive drill-down tables.
-These exploitation tools are further explained in the last chapter.
+The CAPRI graphical user interface including the exploitation tools are documented in a separate user manual.